hjson/hjson-cpp/README.md

 ### Performance

 Hjson is not much optimized for speed.
 But if you require fast(-ish) unmarshalling, escpecially in a multithreaded application, you are advised to set `CMAKE_CXX_STANDARD=17` or higher when running Cmake.
 Then the use of `stringstream` can be avoided internally in *Hjson*.
+Unfortunately GCC does not currently (March 8, 2020) implement the required features of C++17 (*std::from_chars()* for *double*) in any version.
+It does work in Visual Studio.

 ### Example code